 - Take photographs for our website or social media pages

-- Host a prospective or new member event
+- Host a prospective/new member or neighborhood event

 - Write for our blog or social media pages

 - Help keep our website up to date